arturoBeccar/carbon-credit-feasibility-study/2-legal-regulatory-framework/README.md

 Investigate the legal and regulatory aspects of carbon credits.
 This would involve understanding international, national, and local laws and regulations concerning carbon credits.

+Areas of Study:
+- Argentina
+- Latin America
+- World

+General Questions:
+- Company Benchmarking.
+- What references do I already know?
+- Who do I know that could answer these questions or give me reference about them?
+- Identify key actors and stakeholders.

 Questions to investigate:

     What are the international laws and agreements concerning carbon credits?